openxthinking/bullet-docs/docs/customization.md

 #### Image formats

-We recommend that you use `JPG` images due to their greater quality over other image formats.
+We recommend that you use `WEBP` or `JPG` images due to their greater quality over other image formats.

-Use `PNG` images if you need to have a transparent background.
+Use `PNG` or `WEBP` images if you need to have a transparent background.

 #### Image optimization